Christinamawel/indecision/Log.md

 6:30 - 7:00 practice what I learned by adding age in Hours and age in years on my own

 ![appImage](./log-img-2.png)

+---Sunday 2/27---

+9:40 - 10:30 Try to create UI on my own for second practice project. this was very difficult and I struggled to find good resources for complete beginners so I continued to watch the video and follow along.